A University in Motion. Apply now!

 Our academic departments include Communication and Theatre, Criminal Justice, Economics, English and Philosophy, Fine Arts, History and World Cultures, Political Science and Public Administration, Sociology, Anthropology and Social Work, and Army ROTC.
 To help you pay for college, you might qualify for one of our scholarships.

 Official Name of the Political Science Degree

 This degree requires students to meet on campus.
 Students in these courses enroll in a program to connect in a campus setting and to collaborate using a variety of technological and educational tools.
 Professors play an inspirational role in building relationships among teams and individuals in this setting.
 The criteria for many programs can only be met with In-Class coursework.
 Be sure to check with your advisor to understand the best route to take.

-To complete this degree concentration, you will need to complete courses in the university core, Economics, and electives.
+To complete this degree concentration, you will need to complete courses in the university core, Political Science, and electives.
 Contact us for a current listing of courses required to complete this program.

 The course listings below are only a few of the classes this concentration requires.
 For a full review of this program in detail, please see our official online catalog AND consult with an academic advisor.

 |POLS 1020||Intro to American Politics||Introduces students to the key institutions and processes shaping the American political system, including the Constitution, the presidency, Congress, the judiciary, elections, parties, and the media.
 May be taught online.|